-Businesses, today, are no longer singular entities that operate in silo; regardless of the size and scale of operations, almost every organisation depends on various third parties to carry out their activities without disruption.
+Businesses today are no longer singular entities that operate in silo; regardless of the size and scale of operations, almost every organisation depends on various third parties to carry out their activities without disruption.
+This also means means the importance of third-party vendor management has increased.

 This is the juncture at which third-party vendor management comes into the picture.